 Build an inclusive environment

 A positive inclusive environment embraces diversity, engagement, and belonging.
-Inclusion will continue to be an ever-present ideology.
+Inclusion in the workplace will continue to be an ever-present ideology.
 Organizations must embrace its employees to be their full authentic self.
 One must feel included which, in turn, creates authenticity.

 To learn more about the importance of inclusion in the workplace, access Achievers’ webinar recording, “The Evolution of Connection and Need for Belonging.”

 Do you have any thoughts on this article?
 Share your comments below.